RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

  - `E3` = Creality Ender 3 used as a base printer for conversion.
  - `E3V2` = Creality Ender 3 V2 used as a base printer for conversion.

----
-To download the STL files package, follow the link below and navigate to the bottom of the page to download: OTHER FILES - **E3NG_v1.2S.zip**.

-[PRINTABLES]{: .btn .fs-7 .fw-300 .mt-8 .text-yellow-300 }
-{: .text-center }

----
 continue to:
 {: .text-right .lh-0 .pt-8 }